Daraa insurgency: August

 On the 29th, a person collaborating with the government in the reconciliation area of Nab’ Al-Fawwar village was killed.
 The same day, three police officers in the town of Masakin Jalin were killed after gunmen opened fire on their car.
-On August 31, a minibus belonging to air intelligence was blown up with an IED on the road between western al-Gharya and eastern Karak in the eastern countryside, injuring over 15–17 security officers.
+On 31 August, a minibus belonging to air intelligence was blown up with an IED on the road between western al-Gharya and eastern Karak in the eastern countryside, injuring over 15–17 security officers.

 September

 On the 1st, gunmen opened fire on the head of the Al-Shajarah municipality, but failed to injure him.
 He was known for his strong ties to the security agencies and Iranian groups and had been targeted before.
-On the 3rd of September, unknown gunmen shot and seriously injured a former ISIS fighter working with air intelligence and branch 215 in front of his home in Nawa.
-On the 4th of September, an ex-rebel working in military security was assassinated in the town of Om Batnah, in the Quneitra countryside.
+On 3 September, unknown gunmen shot and seriously injured a former ISIS fighter working with air intelligence and branch 215 in front of his home in Nawa.
+On 4 September, an ex-rebel working in military security was assassinated in the town of Om Batnah, in the Quneitra countryside.
 The same day, an IED was detonated in Zayzoun Camp, where units of the Fourth Division were positioned, injuring a colonel and four soldiers.
-On the 9th of September, it was announced that the head of the Air Intelligence branch in Daraa died in his home "under mysterious circumstances."
+On 9 September, it was announced that the head of the Air Intelligence branch in Daraa died in his home "under mysterious circumstances."
 On the 12th, a former opposition leader and reconciliation icon was targeted with an IED, but his condition was unknown.
 Gunmen carried out an attack in the town of Da'el, killing a member of the Command of the Ba'ath party's Yarmouk branch.
 On the 17th, unknown gunmen assassinated a Hezbollah fighter and his brother in the town of al-Harak.
 A bus was blown up in the al-Meftrah area, and two men died from their injuries days later.
 The next day, a soldier in the 5th corps was assassinated in Daraa al-Balad.